-Allow about 11/2 hours for the session plus some time for refreshments www.southwark.anglican.org/what/ stewardship
+Allow about 11/2 hours for the session plus some time for refreshments

-Each session follows the same pattern and it is good if each group member can have a copy of the bible studies.
-They can obtained from Trinity House or downloaded from the Diocesan website:
+Each session follows the same pattern and it is good if each group member can have a copy of the Bible studies.
+They can be downloaded from the Diocesan website: southwark.anglican.org/giving/ encouraging-giving-in-your-parish/ giving-programmes/giving-is-godsway/other-resources/

-It will be helpful to have some scrap paper and pens available at each session.
+It will be helpful to have some scrap paper and pens at each session.

-In some sessions the person who is facilitating the Bible studies will have needed to prepare something before the session.
-This might be cutting things from the newspaper etc (Session 1); finding a piece of music (Session 2); providing modelling clay or paper and colouring pencils (Session 2); ensuring that people bring something along to the next session (Session 3) or having a basket or bowl to collect people's written thoughts about generosity (Session 5).
+In some sessions the person who is facilitating the Bible studies will have needed to prepare something.
+This might be cutting things from the newspaper (Session 1); finding a piece of music (Session 2); providing modelling clay or paper and colouring pencils (Session 2); ensuring that people bring something along to the next session (Session 3) or having a basket or bowl to collect people's written thoughts about generosity (Session 5).
 At the end of a session when there is something that needs to be done between sessions, do make sure to ask group members to ensure that they have done the task and bring the results with them.